syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 {% endtabs %}

-## Document Variables
+## Document variables

 The DocVariable field displays the value of a specified document variable in the Word document.
-The document variables can be added or modified using `Variables` property of `WordDocument` class.
+The document variables can be added or modified using the `Variables` property of `WordDocument` class.

-The following code example illustrate how to add a DocVariable field in Word document.
+The following code example explains how to add a DocVariable field to a Word document.

 {% tabs %}